spilliams/terrascope/README.md

 This allows you to maintain a few root "templates" that each could be planned and applied dozens or hundreds of times depending on the permutations of your scopes.

+## Terraboots HCL

+For schema documentation, please see `docs/hcl-schema.md`

 ## Terraboots CLI